-“Generally, manual removal and salt water gargles are the way to go, with antibiotics reserved for acute flares,” Says Eric J. Kezirian, MD, MPH, professor of sleep medicine at the Keck School of Medicine of USC and otolaryngologist at the USC Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC.
+“Generally, manual removal and saltwater gargles are the way to go, with antibiotics reserved for acute flares,” says Eric J. Kezirian, MD, MPH, otolaryngologist at the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC and professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC.
 “If tonsil stones recur often enough, tonsillectomy is warranted.”

 Preventing tonsil stones

 The only proven way to prevent tonsil stones is to remove your tonsils, but you can reduce their occurrence by intensifying your oral hygiene routine.
 Be sure to brush your teeth at least twice daily, gargle with an antiseptic or salt water and drink water after eating, to flush away any food remaining in your throat.
 Smoking may also be a culprit, so consider quitting.